e-lie/funkdl/README.md

+# FunkDL

-FunkDL integrates SpotDL music gathering from spotify links and automatically reupload content to funkwhale creating/updating a playlist.
+FunkDL integrates Funkwhale with SpotDL music gathering from spotify links : automatically download and reupload content to funkwhale creating/updating a playlist.

 To use it, you need spotdl installed in PATH and an account on a Funkwhale pod (instance) with upload rights.